mbessler/botalert-botblock/wordpress/botalertbotblock/readme.txt

 BotBlock, on the other hand, provides real-time results and thus allow you to prevent spam and abuse when it happens.

 Both services will provide you with daily reports via email.

+= If using BotAlert, the FREE service, how will I know the results, do I get a report? =

+Yes, you will receive a daily report at the email you used for creating an account at pramana.com.
+This is applicable for both BotAlert and BotBlock users.

+= How can I get support =

+Please go to our support forum: http://forums.pramana.com/

 == Screenshots ==